TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Methodology

-\textbf{Fusion of Wide- \& Narrow-Baseline Data.} An important assumption for this fusion is that all three images are rectified.
-At this stage, the main questions are \emph{where} and \emph{how} to apply the fusion of the narrow- and wide-baseline data.
-For this, we propose a \emph{Guided Addition} (GA) module for merging two streams of the 4D disparity data \emph{after pre-hourglass}.
-Note that in this architecture, there are mainly three levels for fusion (Fig. \ref{fig:levels}): \emph{i)} after cost volume computation, \emph{ii)} after pre-hourglass, and \emph{iii)} after hourglass.
-If data after cost volume computation ($cost_{LM},cost_{LR}$) are processed with a few more convolutions, \ie with pre-hourglass module, their aggregation obtains higher accuracy.
+\textbf{Fusion of Narrow- \& Wide-Baseline Data.} At this stage, the main questions are \emph{where} and \emph{how} to apply the fusion of the two baseline data.
+Note that an important assumption for making this fusion feasible is that all three images must be rectified, and this can be obtained by our trinocular setup.
+There are mainly three levels of fusion in the network (Fig. \ref{fig:levels}): \emph{1)} after cost volume computation, \emph{2)} after pre-hourglass, and \emph{3)} after hourglass.
+We find that, after cost volume computation, if data are processed with a few more convolutions, \ie with pre-hourglass module, their aggregation obtains higher accuracy.
 Fusion after hourglass also outperforms direct fusion of the cost volumes; however, the complexity increases as the network operates two 4D data (instead of one) in the hourglass with all heavy 3D convolutions.

-Figure \ref{fig:ga} shows our proposed Guided Addition module for fusing the 4D data.
-After applying depth-wise 3D convolution across the feature dimension and 3D batch normalization, this layer merges the data by addition.
-The data size is retained with kernel size as 3, stride as 1, and the same number of channels (features).
+We propose a \emph{Guided Addition} (GA) module (Fig. \ref{fig:ga}) for merging two streams of the 4D disparity data \emph{after pre-hourglass}.
+This module applies depth-wise 3D convolution across the \emph{feature} (and not disparity) dimension to each 4D data.
+After 3D batch normalization, the layer merges the data by addition.
+This simple yet effective sub-network shows superior performance to methods like direct addition.
+Also, it retains the data size with kernel size 3, stride 1, and the same number of channels.

-We investigated other manners of fusion in cost volume fusion, \ie addition, average, concatenation, maximization and top feature selection.
-The last method gets the largest elements from the two data across their feature dimension.
+We investigated other manners and other levels of fusion.
+Namely, for cost volume fusion, we applied addition, average, concatenation, maximization and top feature selection (\ie getting the largest elements from the two data across the feature dimension).
 Also, we examined average and top feature selection for pre-hourglass and hourglass fusion.
-However, with regard to accuracy and efficiently, we adopted Guided Addition after pre-hourglass for fusion, \ie ${pre\_hg_{ga}}$ (\emph{c.f.} Table \ref{tab:comb}).
-We also observed that fusion by addition and average in cost level, and top feature selection in pre-hourglass and hourglass levels do not outperform the single wide baseline (LR), indicating the impact of the appropriate fusion method.
+However, for accuracy and efficiency, we adopted Guided Addition after pre-hourglass (${pre\_hg_{ga}}$, \emph{c.f.} Tab. \ref{tab:comb}).
+We also observed that fusion by addition and average in cost level, and top feature selection in pre-hourglass and hourglass levels do not outperform the single LR baseline.
+This indicates the necessity of the appropriate \emph{level} and \emph{method} of fusion.

-At last, the disparity probabilities are calculated by applying a softmax function at the disparity dimension and using the soft argmin as eq. \ref{eq:argmin} \cite{kendall2017end}, the final disparity is estimated. $k$ and $p_k$ denote a possible disparity level and the corresponding probability.